primasio/primas-api-doc/getting-started.md

 After that the root account is fully prepared and can be used to sign API requests.

+In simpler situations where the API is directly used by the end-user rather than the platform, the root account is the user account.

 ### 2. User sign up

+**This is only for the platform applications.**

 The UGC platform assigned each of its user a numeric unique ID in the system.
 This ID, together with the root account ID, is used to identify the application user in Primas network.